Sell a Practice

 RIGHT TIME TO SELL?

-Every day doctors reach a point in which they decide to sell their practice.
-Sometimes planned and sometimes not, there are various reasons for this to occur; such as,
+Every day, doctors reach a point where they decide to sell their practice.
+Sometimes planned and sometimes not, there are various reasons for this to occur, such as:

 - Health issues

-Since we never know the right time to sell our business, we always want to be ready.
+The right time to sell your business is not always obvious, so you always want to be ready.
 A well-planned exit strategy will come in handy when the time comes.